Chevrolet Tahoe Insurance Rates

 Use our free rate comparison tool above to find the best Chevrolet Tahoe car insurance quotes in your area.

-U.S. average auto insurance rates for a Chevrolet Tahoe are $1,368 annually for full coverage.
-Comprehensive insurance costs approximately $306 a year, collision insurance costs $506, and liability coverage is $398.
-Liability-only coverage costs around $460 a year, and high-risk coverage costs $2,950 or more.
-Teen drivers pay the highest rates at up to $5,078 a year.
+Estimated insurance rates for a Chevrolet Tahoe are $1,368 a year with full coverage.
+Comprehensive insurance costs approximately $306 a year, collision costs $506, and liability costs $398.
+Liability-only coverage costs as little as $460 a year, with high-risk coverage costing $2,950 or more.
+Teens pay the most at $5,078 a year or more.

 Average premium for full coverage: $1,368

-These estimates include $500 physical damage insurance deductibles, 30/60 liability limits, and includes medical and UM/UIM coverage.
-Estimates are averaged for all states and Tahoe trim levels.
+Prices are based on $500 comprehensive and collision deductibles, 30/60 split liability limits, and includes UM/UIM and medical coverage.
+Rates include averaging for all U.S. states and Tahoe trim levels.

 Use the form below to get customized rates for your location.